 - Black line from eye to tail stock

 - White underside

-Striped dolphins, with a similar size and shape can be confused with short-beaked common dolphins; however there are a few obvious differences.
+Striped dolphins are a similar size and shape to common dolphins and are commonly seen together in a pod.
+However, visually there are a few obvious differences.
 Striped dolphins have a characteristic striped pattern on their sides.
-A distinctive dark side stripe runs from their eye to their tail stock, another from their eye to their flippers.
+A distinctive dark stripe runs from their eye to their tail stock, another from their eye to their flippers.
 They also have a pale grey blaze that sweeps up towards the dorsal fin.

 They are highly energetic, fast and acrobatic, often leaping clear of the water all together.
 They travel in tightly packed groups, usually of 25 individuals, however groups of up to 200 have been spotted.
-They are cautious of boats, often avoiding them then leaping into the wake once the boat has passed.
-Striped dolphins are often seen with common dolphins and will often ride in the bow wave of a boat when with them.
+They often avoid ships, unless in a pod with common dolphins, and like to play in the wake of the ship.
 They are also regularly seen with feeding fin whales.

 The striped dolphin is subject to similar threats to the common dolphin, including entanglement in fishing gear, pollution, collisions with vessels, decrease in available prey and habitat degradation.
 In some areas, particularly in Japan, the striped dolphin is subject to hunting.
 In the 1990's, over 1000 dolphins died in the Mediterranean Sea from a disease, morbillivirus, which could have been triggered by pollution and lack of available prey.